Uno (card game): Similar games

+Complexity

+Uno has been studied from the perspective of combinatorial game theory.
+When played by two uncooperative players, Uno has been shown to be solvable in polynomial time.
+For two players playing cooperatively, the game becomes NP-complete.

+A solitaire variant of the game where a player inspects their hand and decides if there is an order in which every card can be played has been shown to be solvable in polynomial time for a constant number of colours and numbers (as in the standard Uno deck).
+For the general case with many colors and many numbers, the problem is NP-complete.

+The problem of finding a way to play all cards in a hand is equivalent to searching for a Hamiltonian path on a graph with vertices representing each card, and edges connecting cards that share a colour or number.

 Reception

 The Games magazine included Uno in their "Top 100 Games of 1980", noting that the game "borrows so much from the familiar card game of Crazy Eights" but that "it's a much better game and just as simple to learn".
 They would later include the game in their "Top 100 Games of 1982", noting that its "popularity is based on its simplicity, not on its strategic aspects" and that "the game has a rummylike scoring system".